onflow/cadence/docs/language.md

   if the given path is public or private.
   If the path is a storage path, the function returns `nil`.

+  `T` is the type parameter that specifies how the capability can be borrowed.
+  The type argument is optional, i.e. it must not be provided.

 The `getCapability` function does **not** check if the target exists.
 The link is latent.
-To check if the target exists currently and could be borrowed, the `check` function of the capability can be used:
+The `check` function of the capability can be used to check if the target currently exists and could be borrowed,

 - `fun check<T: &Any>(): Bool`

   `T` is the type parameter for the reference type.
   A type argument for the parameter must be provided explicitly.

   The function returns true if the capability currently targets an object that satisfies the given type, i.e. could be borrowed using the given type.

 Finally, the capability can be borrowed to get a reference to the stored object.
 This can be done using the `borrow` function of the capability: